AdamGrzonkowski/MassTransit_SampleProject/README.md

 ##### OrderStateMachine graph
 ![OrderStateMachine graph](MassTransit.Season1/5_StateMachine_Sagas_Advanced/OrderStateMachine_graph.png)

+##### Looking up Sagas stored in MongoDB
+Open cli of mongodb image via Docker desktop app.
+Type:

+    mongo

+To get list of all databases, type:

+    show dbs

+To use db created by MassTransit type the same name which was specified in MongoDbRepository() constructor, in [Program](MassTransit.Season1/5_StateMachine_Sagas_Advanced/src/Sample.Service/Program.cs) class.
+In this project we used name 'orderdb', so:

+    use orderdb

+List all collections by typing:

+    show collections

+In this example MassTransit created collection named 'order.states', so to list all Sagas:

+    db.order.states.find()

+Finding by OrderId is trickier than in Redis.
+In Redis, they KEY was OrderId, saved as Guid.
+MongoDB uses BsonId, which differs from Guid used by .NET.
+The most convenient way to retrieve specific Order state by id is to use GET endpoint defined in OrderController in this case, which lets MassTransit translate BsonId and Guids.

 ### 6_RoutingSlip_Courier
 In this project we dabble into the subject of Routing Slip using MassTransit's [Courier](https://masstransit-project.com/advanced/courier/).
 New console app is created called